microsoft/moaw/workshops/getting-started-with-aks-automatic/workshop.md

   -o table
 ```

-Now, let's test the durability of the RabbitMQ data by creating a queue and then deleting the RabbitMQ pod.
+Test the durability of the RabbitMQ data by creating a queue and then deleting the RabbitMQ pod.
 Run the following command to port-forward to the RabbitMQ management UI.

 ```bash
 kubectl port-forward svc/rabbitmq 15672:15672